MaryHal/cfAudio/README.md

 Basic Usage
 ===========

+Dependencies are OpenAL, libsndfile, and the [ninja](https://martine.github.io/ninja/) build system.
+To build the library, run

+    python bootstrap.py && ninja

 Be sure to link cfAudio and make sure your compiler can find the header files in the `cfaudio` directory.

 Initialize Listener: